How to get Selenium to wait for a page to load

 The code will instruct WebDriver to wait for 30 seconds.
 If the specified condition is met before that, the test will proceed, If not, it will wait the whole 30 seconds before moving forward.

 In order to declare an explicit wait, one has to use “ExpectedConditions”.
-The following Expected Conditions can be used in Explicit Wait:
+The following Expected Conditions in Selenium can be used in Explicit Wait:

 Using Fluent Wait